 _

-Chédigny, located on the banks of the Indrois, is the only village in France labeled in its entirety as a “Remarkable Garden” since 2013 and also as a “Golden Flower,” the highest distinction of flowered towns and villages.
-It was its inhabitants who shaped it over the years and transformed it into a lush garden where 1000 rose bushes and more than 4000 perennials flourish.
-We even find in the village, like “book boxes,” “plant boxes” for exchanging seeds, which I found really great!
+Chédigny, located on the banks of the Indrois river, is the only village in France to be entirely labeled as a “Remarkable Garden” since 2013, and also a “Golden Flower” village, the highest distinction for floral towns and villages.
+It is the residents who have shaped it over the years, transforming it into a lush garden where 1,000 rosebushes and more than 4,000 perennial plants flourish.
+You can even find “plant exchange boxes” in the village, similar to “book exchange boxes,” which I thought was really great!

 _